HEOA Provision Effective July 1, 2010

 - Does this new law apply to only undergraduate courses?

 - How will the policy affect the work in my department?
-Will the Provost's Liaison's Office be communicating and collecting the textbook information from each faculty member?
+Will the FSA Bookstore Liaison Faculty Student Advocate's Office be communicating and collecting the textbook information from each faculty member?

 - What is a Course Material Requisitions (CMR) form?